AmulyaX/Fake-ATC/README.md

 # Fake-ATC
-Docker Container that mimics an AT controlled device
+Python binary that mimics an AT controlled device